EUROPE

 Visiting the capital of Sicily should definitely be up there on your list of places to visit on the island.
 Palermo is about two and a half hours away from NAS Sigonella, making it, in my opinion, a pretty easy drive.
 You can definitely spend a full weekend roaming around the capital, or you can quickly visit in a day and move onto another town on this side of the island.

-Visit the Teatro Massimo.
+Downtown Palermo, be sure to visit the Teatro Massimo.
 This is the largest opera house in Italy and the third largest in Europe.
-There are also an abundance of churches in Palermo that you can visit.
-One to check out is the 12th-century church that is also a UNESCO site, Santa Maria dell Ammiraglio.
-Palermo is a great city to spend a couple of days.
+There is also an abundance of churches in Palermo that are worth stepping inside.
+One of the best churches to check out is the Santa Maria dell Ammiraglio.
+It was built in the 12th-century and is now a UNESCO heritage site.

-Western Sicily deserves a few days of discovery.
+Western Sicily is another region that deserves a few days of discovery.
 Drive three-and-a-half hours away from NAS Sigonella and you can find yourself in the town of Trapani.
 Trapani was once a large port that was based around salt production and tuna fishing.
-Unfortunately, a lot of the old town suffered bombing from the Second World War.
+Unfortunately, a lot of the old town suffered bombing from World War II.
 It is still worth visiting and spending a day.

 Medieval Castle of Venus in Erice, Sicily